-Sharing the customers’ expectations and time consumed can help team members orient themselves better and evaluate their own priorities.
-If there is any change in the project’s scope, budget, or deadline, the team should be cued in.
-They need to know what exactly changed, why it changed, and how it impacts their work.
-This is one of the most important responsibilities of the project manager.
+Sharing the customers’ expectations and time consumed can help team members better orient themselves and evaluate their priorities.
+The team should be cued in if there is any change in the project’s scope, budget, or deadline.
+They need to know what exactly changed, why, and how it impacted their work.
+It is one of the most critical responsibilities of the project manager.

 Building an effective team

 Building a successful team is about more than finding a group of people with the right mix of professional skills.
-It’s a long way that requires daily efforts.
-Giving effective feedback, holding 1on1 meetings, and working on continuously improving team members – it’s just a small part of this section.
+It’s a long way that requires daily effort.
+Giving effective feedback, holding 1on1 meetings, and working on continuously improving team members – it’s just a tiny part of this section.

 Conduct regular client Status Meetings – the best way to keep everyone engaged and on the same page.
-Additionally, preparing regular status reports which include spending time and detailed description will bring the customer more clarity on how things are going.
+Additionally, preparing standard status reports, which include spending time and detailed descriptions, will bring the customer more clarity on how things are going.

-Wrapping things up, building a team, utilizing your experts’ strengths, and ensuring you have a good Project manager are the basic ingredients to receive great results.
+Wrapping things up, building a team, utilizing your experts’ strengths, and ensuring you have an excellent project manager are the basic ingredients to receive remarkable results.